Weeds and Weeding

 How do I get rid of entrenched perennial weeds?

 One of the commonest questions I get asked.
 There is no easy answer.
-You cannot go out this afternoon perform some low-effort special trick and be rid of them forever, able lay your lawn from turf or sow your vegetable patch tomorrow or even next week.
+You cannot go out this afternoon perform some low-effort special trick and be rid of them forever, while being able to lay your lawn from turf or sow your vegetable patch tomorrow or even next week.

-If you have an area that is choked with perennial weeds, then you can't really plant anything else until the weeds are cleared.
+If you have an area that is choked with perennial weeds, then you can't really plant anything else until the weeds are cleared, and that means the roots too!

 Any method of ridding yourself of these weeds is going to be either time dependent or effort dependent.
 The less of one, the more of the other is needed.
 The real secret to getting rid of weeds is not to turn your back.
 Too often people pull them up and then leave them long enough to build up their strength again before pulling them up, then leaving them again etc. Once they're on the run, you have to keep at them until they're gone.